 1976, Elvis Presley was made captain in the Memphis Police Reserve. pic.twitter.com/TnXlgfj9Xm— Legacy Recordings (@SonyLegacyRecs) February 11, 2014

 4. Dan Aykroyd

 Dan Aykroyd isn’t just a Blues Brother and Ghostbuster – he’s also spent nearly two decades as a reserve officer, first in Louisiana and then in Mississippi.
-He helps agencies in need of supplies through the Blue Line Foundation and makes donations out of his own pocket.
+He has helped agencies in need of supplies through the Blue Line Foundation and has made donations out of his own pocket.
 Aykroyd has frequently championed law enforcement in what he recognizes as a difficult time for the profession, and has used his celebrity to try to get police agencies the gear and support they need.

 5. Lou Ferrigno

 Lou Ferrigno fought bad guys for years on TV as “The Incredible Hulk,” then decided to help cops chase down the real bad guys.
 The famed actor and body builder is the son of a police lieutenant, so it shouldn’t come as a surprise that he serves as a reserve deputy in California and Texas.

 “People assume it’s just an honorary thing,” Ferrigno told KSBY of his time going through the LA County police academy.
 “It isn’t, because I’m certified and I have police powers, which I’m very proud of.
 So, I went through all the driving, the shooting, the studying, and it changed my life and I’m very happy to be a real-life hero, protecting life and property.”